eventphone/ywsd/README.md

 table in the database.
 In addition to this, Yate's register module is used to maintain a list of currently registered SIP devices per extension in the registration table.

-Stage 2 routing is either triggered by a the flag *eventphone_stage2* in the `call.route` message (put there by routing stage 1) or automatically triggered if a call is coming from a specific SIP listener.
+Stage 2 routing is either triggered by the flag *eventphone_stage2* in the `call.route` message (put there by routing stage 1) or automatically triggered if a call is coming from a specific SIP listener.
 In our multi Yate PBX setup, we use one network with special SIP listeners that exchanges all calls between the different Yate instances of our PBX.
 Such calls from another Yate in our PBX where stage1-routed on their home Yate.